aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-11-x-x/public-api-changes-in-aspose-words-11-8-0/_index.md

 Dim doc As New Document(MyDir & "Document.doc")
 ' Extract the last paragraph in the document to convert to HTML.
 Dim node As Node = doc.LastSection.Body.LastParagraph
-' Create an instance of HtmlSaveOptions and set several options.
+' Create an instance of HtmlSaveOptions and set a few options.
 Dim saveOptions As New HtmlSaveOptions() saveOptions.ExportHeadersFootersMode = ExportHeadersFootersMode.PerSection
 saveOptions.ExportRelativeFontSize = True